kingjosephm/vehicle_make_model_classifier/README.md

 Results from running `MakeModelClassifier.py` are stored in a Docker volume called `MERGEN_Make_Model_output`.

 ### CSV file to associate images with labels
 A CSV file containing paths to each JPG image, YOLOv5 bounding box coordinates, make-model class labels, and image dimensions is stored locally at `./data/Bboxes.csv`.
-At training time we use this CSV to link each image (a string path, in this dataframe) to its associated label and bounding box coordinates. ***We do not pre-crop images down to their YOLOv5 bounding box; instead, images are cropped as they are streamed in the training process***.
+At training time we use this CSV to link each image (a string path, in this dataframe) to its associated label and bounding box coordinates. ***We do not pre-crop images down to their YOLOv5 XL bounding box; instead, images are cropped as they are streamed in the training process***.
 The make-model classifier is trained using cropped cropped images, though we dilate these bounding boxes by 5px as YOLOv5 bounding boxes tend to be tightly cropped.

 ### Run the classifier
 To run the classifier using an ResNet50 layer, for example, in a detached Docker container, enter: